-Last week, we covered the basics of bracket racing.
+We taught you the basics of bracket racing in a previous post.
 Now, we’re going to give you the next lesson—how to stage.

 There is more to staging than simply rolling your car up to the starting line and taking off.
 There are staging techniques and tricks that will help you maximize elapsed times or reaction times—and once you master them, you can use them to win more races, more often.